-In grid-connected rooftop, the DC power generated from the solar photovoltaic (SPY) panel is converted into AC power using a power conditioning unit (PCU) and it is fed to the grid, either of 33 kY/11 kY three-phase lines or of 440 volt/220 volt three-phase lines/single-phase line, depending on the capacity of the system installed at institution/ commercial establishment or residential complex and the regulatory framework specified for respective states.
-These SPY systems generate power during the daytime which is utilised fully by powering captive loads and feed excess power to the grid.
+In grid-connected rooftop, the DC power generated from the solar photovoltaic (SPY) panel is converted into AC power using a power conditioning unit (PCU), and it is fed to the grid, either of 33 kY/11 kY three-phase lines or of 440 volt/220-volt three-phase lines/single-phase line, depending on the capacity of the system installed at the institution/ commercial establishment or residential complex and the regulatory framework specified for respective states.
+These SPY systems generate power during the daytime which is utilized fully by powering captive loads and feed excess power to the grid.
 Where solar power is not sufficient due to cloud cover, etc., the captive loads are served by drawing power from the grid.

 Where can such solar plants be installed?

-Such SPY systems can be installed at the rooftops of residential and commercial complexes, housing societies, community centres, government organisations, private institutions, etc.
+Such SPY systems can be installed at the rooftops of residential and commercial complexes, housing societies, community centers, government organizations, private institutions, etc.

 How much roof area is required to set up the grid-connected rooftop solar PV system?

-A 1 kW rooftop system generally requires 12 sq. metres (130 square feet) of flat, shadow-free area (preferably south-facing).
-Actual sizing depends also on local factors of solar radiation and weather conditions and shape of the roof.
+A 1 kW rooftop system generally requires 12 sq. meters (130 square feet) of flat, shadow-free area (preferably south-facing).
+Actual sizing depends also on local factors of solar radiation and weather conditions and the shape of the roof.